Clifford algebras, Spin groups and qubit trees: Ternary Trees

 Let us consider final tree as subtree of ternary $\CFtr{\Lvt}$-tree.
 Any element of standard basis of the Clifford algebra for qubits from this subtree can be represented by product of generators of initial tree.
 If to drop Pauli matrices for extra qubits from generators in such products the result may only change sign, but now it includes only terms those equal with generators of subtree.
 Thus, the terms is a basis of Clifford algebra for the final tree.

-Let us describe formal procedure for construction of generators from arbitrary ternary tree produced by the pruning described above: \begin{itemize} \item Let us extend the ternary tree by adding of {\em terminal} nodes, {\em i.e.}, all initial nodes with number of children $n_{\rm c} < 3$ should be connected with $3-n_{\rm c}$ new leafs associated with generators. \item Now all non-terminal (initial) nodes have three output links marked by triple of labels $x,y,z$.
-Such a tree also may be considered as a deterministic finite automaton (DFA). \item Any path from root to terminal node is described by analogue of \Eq{DFApath} with $l$ is level of the node and the generator for each terminal node can be expressed as \Eq{tauDFA}. \item Formally, a possible sequence of letters $\mu_k \in \{x,y,z\}$ in \Eq{DFApath} corresponds to {\em a word recognized by the DFA} and any generator is represented in such a way by product of Pauli matrices \Eq{tauDFA}. \end{itemize}
+Let us describe formal procedure for construction of generators from arbitrary ternary tree produced by the pruning described above: \begin{itemize} \item Ternary tree should be extended by adding of {\em terminal} (output) nodes, {\em i.e.}, all initial nodes with number of children $n_{\rm c} < 3$ should be connected with $3-n_{\rm c}$ new leafs associated with generators. \item Now all non-terminal (initial) nodes have three output links marked by triple of labels $x,y,z$.
+Such a tree also may be considered as a deterministic finite automaton. \item Any path from root to terminal node is described by analogue of \Eq{DFApath} with $l$ is level of the node and the generator for each terminal node can be expressed as \Eq{tauDFA}. \item Formally, a possible sequence of letters $\mu_k \in \{x,y,z\}$ in \Eq{DFApath} corresponds to {\em a word recognized by the deterministic finite automaton} and any generator is represented in such a way by product of Pauli matrices \Eq{tauDFA}. \end{itemize}

-Let us summarize construction of the {\em extended ternary tree} for generators.
+Let us summarize construction of generators using {\em extended ternary tree}.
 Rooted directed ternary tree is defined by set of qubit nodes $j=1,\ldots,m$ and directed links between pairs of nodes.
 Any node except root has one parent and up to three children.
 The links are marked by labels $x,y,z$.
-Let us first for any qubit node $j$ define an auxiliary operator ({\em stub}) $\stub_j$.
-For root node $j=1$, $\stub_1 = \mi\Id$ and for any child node $k$ linked with a parent node $j$ by edge with a label $\mu \in \{x,y,z\}$